In General

 Pictures

-My grandparents lived about ten stops away on the #7 line, so I was on these things all the time.
-My favorite thing to do, was to spend the day riding the subway, and standing in the window watching everything.
-Too bad we didn't have the cellphones like today, I'd have some great video!
+Back Story: My grandparents lived about ten stops away from the World's Fair on the #7 line, so I was already used to being on these things all the time.
+My favorite thing to do: was to spend the day riding the subway, and standing in the front window (next to the operator) watching everything.
+Too bad we didn't have the cellphones like we have today, I'd have some great pictures and video!

 My version of the drawing below